netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 and feedback.
 Specifically, we would like to thank Kevin Meynell and Nicola Rustignoli from the Scion Association for their valuable input on several iterations of this document.

+# Change Log
+{:numbered="false"}

+Changes made to drafts since initial submission.
+This section is to be removed before publication.

+## draft-zaeschke-scion-quic-multipath-01
+{:numbered="false"}

+Major changes:

+- "Path Injectio": clarify that path injection in SCION is, depending on the situation, either impossible or only marginally useful for an attacker.
+  Rewrite sections {{endpoint-identity}} and {{attack-path-injection}}.
+- New section "IP Ambiguity" in security considerations: {{attack-ip-ambiguity}}.

+Minor changes:

+- Nits and wording improvements
+- Reviewed use of normative language
+- Added Changelog
+- Moved memory exhaustion attack into own section.

+## draft-zaeschke-scion-quic-multipath-00
+{:numbered="false"}

+Initial submission.